 No personal data required means you can choose to register with your email address or any social networks in order to save your data.
 No name, address or banking information is inquired about.

 30 year projection can be done through smart alerts and graphs which project 30 years forward for excellent planning.

 To start using Planwise, simply click the Launch Planwise button in the top right corner.
-Planwise is also available in the Google Chrome Web Store and in the Apple App Store.
+Planwise is also available in the Google Chrome Web Store and in the Apple App Store [No longer available].
 You can find Planwise on Facebook, Twitter and and learn more about them and finances through their blog.

 If you’re looking to manage your finances the manual way, one of the greatest resources we have at hand is the ability to create spreadsheets, online, for free.
 Two of the most popular Microsoft Web Apps and Google Docs have this capability.
 Sure there are others, but these are definitely the best and have the widest range of features and compatibility.

 There are templates all over the web that you can import and use to manage and track your finances.

 Your Local Bank’s Online Tools

 Perhaps you don’t have a local bank and you just bank online only.
 If so, you probably already know about all of those features and tools at your disposal.
 But if you have a local bank and haven’t considered banking online or perhaps you do, but aren’t taking advantage of everything they have to offer, it might be time to.

 There are some incredible financial web tools available to us, granted they do vary by bank.
 Such tools include electronic statements, instead of using paper and receiving them through the mail, or online budgeting software.
 My favorite though are the apps that allow you to take a photo of your check and deposit it.
 Not all banks have this feature, but it’ll become mainstream soon enough.